ibm-cloud-docs/secrets-manager/secret-rotate.md

 {: #manual-rotate-imported-cert-ui}
 {: ui}

-When it's time to renew a certificate that was initially imported to the service, you can use the {{site.data.keyword.secrets-manager_short}} UI to manually reimport it.
+When it's time to renew a certificate that was initially imported to the service, you can use the {{site.data.keyword.secrets-manager_short}} UI to manually import it.
 After a certificate is rotated, the previous version is retained in case you need it.

 If the certificate that you are rotating was previously imported with an intermediate certificate and a private key, include an intermediate certificate and private key on rotation to avoid service disruptions.
 {: important}